Boeing Family of Aircraft

 Boeing 757

 The Boeing 757 is a mid-sized, narrow-bodied twin-engine jet airliner featuring a two-crew glass cockpit.
-Being the largest single-aisle passenger aircraft in the world, it has a capacity of up to 289 passengers and a range of 3,150 up to 3,900 nautical miles depending on the variant.
+It is the largest single-aisle passenger aircraft in the world, with a capacity of up to 289 passengers and a range of 3,150 to 3,900 nautical miles, depending on the variant.

-It shares design features with the Boeing 767, which allows pilots to have the same type rating in order to operate both aircraft.
-The 757-200 is the most common variant still in operation all over the world.
+It shares design features with the Boeing 767, allowing pilots to have the same type rating to operate both aircraft.
+The 757-200 is the most common variant still in operation worldwide.

-The airlines that primarily use the Boeing 757 include Delta Air Lines, and United Airlines, although more and more airlines are phasing out this aircraft.
+The airlines that primarily use the Boeing 757 include Delta Air Lines and United Airlines, although more airlines are phasing out this aircraft.

-The largest operators of 757 include Delta Air Lines, FedEx Express and United Airlines.
-Delta Airlines is the largest one with a 757 fleet of 127 aircraft, as of 2018.
+The largest operators of the 757 include Delta Air Lines, FedEx Express, and United Airlines.
+As of 2018, Delta Airlines had a 757 fleet of 127 aircraft.

 Check out B757 Landing into SLC Airport: